 The "Bio Sensor" program was also concerned with early neurological stimulation in order to give the dog a superior advantage.
 Its development utilized six exercises which were designed to stimulate the neurological system.
 Each workout involved handling puppies once each day.
 The workouts required handling them one at a time while performing a series of five exercises.
 Listed in order of preference, the handler starts with one pup and stimulates it using each of the five exercises.
 The handler completes the series from beginning to end before starting with the next pup.
 The handling of each pup once per day involves the following exercises:

-All of these exercises should be done upto 16 weeks of age.
-The puppies are smarter and less likely to develop anxieties.
-More accepting of normal touches for care of our dogs.
+All of these exercises should be done up to 16 weeks of age.
+The puppies are smarter and less likely to develop anxieties, being accepting of normal touching for the care of our dogs.

-These seven exercises will produce neurological stimulation, none of which naturally occur during this early period of life.
-Experience shows that sometimes pups will resist these exercises, others will appear unconcerned.
+These seven exercises will produce neurological stimulation, none of which naturally occurs during this early period of life.
+Experience shows that sometimes pups will resist these exercises, while others will appear unconcerned.
 In either case a caution is offered to those who plan to use them.
 Do not repeat them more than once per day and do not extend the time beyond that recommended for each exercise.
 Over stimulation of the neurological system can have adverse and detrimental results.
 These exercises impact the neurological system by kicking it into action earlier than would be normally expected, the result being an increased capacity that later will help to make the difference in its performance.
-Those who play with their jack russell pups and routinely handle them should continue to do so because the neurological exercises are not substitutions for routine handling, play socialization or bonding.
+Those who play with their Jack Russell pups and routinely handle them should continue to do so, because the neurological exercises are not substitutions for routine handling, play socialization, or bonding.

 Benefits of Stimulation

 Five benefits have been observed in canines that were exposed to the Bio Sensor stimulation exercises.
 The benefits noted were:

 In tests of learning, stimulated Jack Russell Terrier pups were found to be more active and were more exploratory than their non-stimulated littermates, becoming dominant of them in competitive situations.